-- Notes to and forming part of the financial statements comprising a summary of significant accounting policies and other explanatory information.
+- Notes to and forming part of the financial statements, comprising significant accounting policies and other explanatory information.

-The Commissioners of the Australian Sports Commission are responsible under the Public Governance, Performance and Accountability Act 2013 for the preparation and fair presentation of annual financial statements that comply with Australian Accounting Standards and the rules made under that Act.
-The Board of the Commissioners is also responsible for such internal control as the Board determines is necessary to enable the preparation and fair presentation of financial statements that are free from material misstatement, whether due to fraud or error.
+As the Accountable Authority of the Australian Sports Commission the Board is responsible under the Public Governance, Performance and Accountability Act 2013 for the preparation and fair presentation of annual financial statements that comply with Australian Accounting Standards – Reduced Disclosure Requirements and the rules made under that Act.
+The Board is also responsible for such internal control as the Board determines is necessary to enable the preparation and fair presentation of financial statements that are free from material misstatement, whether due to fraud or error.

 Australian National Audit Office